domRiddle/ASF/Escrow.md

 From version V2.1 onwards, ASF no longer allows you to use ASF 2FA "solo" mode - it means that you should have already linked and operational authenticator that is supported by ASF.
 ASF currently supports four different sources of 2FA - Android, iOS, SteamDesktopAuthenticator and WinAuth.
 If you don't have any authenticator yet, and you're about to link for the first time, I strongly encourage to use WinAuth, which can be then imported to ASF (and used by you).

+All following guides require from you to already have **working and operational** authenticator being used with given tool/application.
+ASF 2FA will not operate properly if you import invalid data, therefore make sure that your authenticator works properly before attempting to import it.

 ***

 ### Android phone